-Launching my brand has not been easy.
-The testimonies of people I met in the fashion and jewelry industry really guided me in my choices and helped me a lot to develop my brand.
-Now, with the insight of these last two years, it’s my turn to share my advice and observations.
+Launching my brand was not easy.
+The testimonials of meetings in the world of fashion and jewelry really guided me in my choices and helped me a lot to develop the brand.
+It is my turn, with the hindsight of the past two years, to bring you my advice and observations.

 1. Having a creative approach, but not only